 Our endeavours demonstrate that human rights instruments and mechanisms in Africa can be effective.

-We envision an African continent where human rights and access to justice are guaranteed to all by national, African and international human rights mechanisms.
+We envisage an African continent where human rights and access to justice are guaranteed to all by national, African and international human rights mechanisms.

 Board and Staff members are committed to seeking justice